-Grant Stanton Smith is a second generation Miami native of partly Cuban heritage.
+Grant Stanton Smith is a board certified specialist in international law, one of only 52 attorneys with that certification in the State of Florida.
+He is a second generation Miami native of partly Cuban heritage.
 He graduated from Gulliver Preparatory in Miami in 2004 and thereafter attended DePauw University in Indiana where he graduated in 2008 with a B.A. degree in English Writing and a minor in Spanish Language.

 Upon graduation, Grant returned to Miami and enrolled at Nova Southeastern University, Shepard Broad Law Center to pursue a juris doctor degree with a concentration in international law.
 During the course of his studies Grant spent several months in Africa, working at the Tanzanian Women and Children Welfare Center in Dar es Salaam, Tanzania, handling divorce and child custody cases.
 In 2012, Grant was awarded a J.D. degree with a concentration in International Legal Practice and was admitted to the Florida Bar that same year.

 Grant thereupon accepted a position with a prominent regional Latin American law firm, Vivanco y Vivanco, working at its head office in Quito, Ecuador.
 The primary focus of his practice in Quito was in assisting North American Fortune 100 companies conducting business in the country, and helping them in negotiating the administrative requirements of the many Ecuadorian government ministries.
 In 2014, at the firm’s request, Grant moved back to Miami to open their first North American branch office.